 A vocational expert is an authority in the areas of vocational rehabilitation, vocational and earning capacity, lost earnings, cost of replacement labor and lost ability/time in performing household services.
 They perform evaluations for purposes of civil litigation, as an aspect of economic damages.

 What a Vocational Expert Does in a Case

-A significant injury — whether that’s in a motor vehicle collision, dog bite or animal attack, trucking accident, motorcycle accident, etc. — may result in a victim’s inability to perform their job.
+A significant injury — whether that’s in a motor vehicle accident, dog bite or animal attack, trucking accident, motorcycle accident, etc. — may result in a victim’s inability to perform their job.
 That loss may affect them for weeks or months, or in severe cases, the rest of their life.

 An attorney working on your case may find it difficult to determine the total value of a case.
 While medical bills and long-term rehabilitation get the most attention, a victim losing their ability to making a living should also get full attention.